From Elizabeth to Beth

 "Why didn't Margaret just treat you to the movie."

-I told Margaret a man has to stand on his own two feet and work for what he wants."
+"Well, Margaret tried, but I wouldn't let her.
+I told Margaret a man has to stand on his own to feet and work for what he wants."

 "You told Margaret that when you were 8 years old."

 "Like you are doing now with your arms folded across your chest, Richard?"
 Beth said, touching my face a second time and smiling.
 "You smell nice, like Aqua Velva.
 Are you wearing cologne for me?"